Leody Taveras Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have the seventh-ranked team ERA across all MLB pitching staffs (3.90).
+- The Giants have a 3.95 team ERA that ranks ninth among all league pitching staffs.

-- The Giants allow the third-fewest home runs in baseball (121 total, one per game).
+- The Giants surrender the third-fewest home runs in baseball (122 total, one per game).

-- His most recent appearance was on Sunday against the Oakland Athletics, when the right-hander went 5 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His last time out came on Tuesday against the Los Angeles Angels, when the right-hander threw 5 2/3 innings, surrendering one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.